carloseduardoxp/carloseduardoxp.github.io/_pages/industry.md

 ---

 - Core Business: Sales Force Automation System using Palm and PocketPC.
 More than 100 customers.
 - Work: Middleware developer.
-Middleware is a software that sends and receives data to Palm and PocketPC.
-This software integrates with the ERP system of each client.
+Middleware is a software that sends and receives data (sales, products, prices, discounts, places) to PDA's software running on Palm and PocketPC.
+This software integrates data with the ERP system of each client.
 - Main Technologies: Delphi, Oracle, Sql Server, Firebase.